 // Submits the batch and returns immediately.

-CompletableFuture<CreateTransferResultBatch> request = client.createTransfersAsync(transfers);
+<CreateTransferResultBatch> request = client.createTransfersAsync(transfers);

 // Waits for completion until the reply arrives.

-CreateTransferResultBatch errors = request.get();
+= request.get(); CreateTransferResultBatch errors

 This benchmark compares the throughput and latency of the TigerBeetle